 Without effective treatment, migraine attacks usually last for four to 24 hours.
-When you're suffering a migraine, even four hours is far too long — and that's why early treatment is so important.
+When you're suffering a migraine, even four hours is far too long — and that's why early treatment for a migraine is so important.

-Treatment.
+Migraine treatment.
 If you spot a migraine in its very earliest stages, you may be able to control it with nonprescription pain relievers.
 Acetaminophen, aspirin, ibuprofen, naproxen, and a combination of pain medications and caffeine are all effective — if you take a full dose very early in the attack.
-The anti-nausea drug metoclopramide (Reglan) may enhance the activity of NSAIDs.

 When prescription drugs are needed, most doctors turn to the triptans, which are available as tablets, nasal sprays, or as injections that patients can learn to give to themselves.
 Examples include sumatriptan (Imitrex), zolmitriptan (Zomig), and rizatriptan (Maxalt).
 Triptans provide complete relief within two hours for up to 70% of patients; the response is best if treatment is started early.
 Some patients require a second dose within 12 to 24 hours.
-Because the triptans can affect blood flow to the heart as well as the head, patients with coronary artery disease or major heart disease risk factors should not use them.
-Patients who take antidepressants in the SSRI family cannot use triptans.
+Patients with cardiovascular disease and those who take a high dose of certain antidepressants need to discuss the risks of using them with their doctor.

-Work with your doctor to find the method that works best for you.
+Work with your doctor to find the migraine treatment that works best for you.
 Remember, though, that overuse can lead to rebound headaches and a vicious cycle of drugs and headaches.
-So if you need treatment more than two or three times a week, consider preventive medications.
+So, if you need treatment more than two or three times a week, consider preventive medications.

-Prevention.
+Migraine prevention.
 Some people can prevent migraines simply by avoiding triggers.
 Others do well with prompt therapy for occasional attacks.
-But patients who suffer frequent attacks often benefit from preventive medications.
-The most effective prescription drugs are beta blockers (such as propranolol, atenolol, and metoprolol), certain antidepressants (such as amitriptyline), and certain antiseizure medications (such as divalproex, topiramate, and gabapentin).
+But patients who suffer frequent migraine attacks often benefit from preventive medications.
+Effective prescription drugs include beta blockers (such as propranolol, nadolol and atenolol), certain antidepressants (such as amitriptyline), and certain antiseizure medications (such topiramate and valproate).
 Difficult cases may benefit from referral to a headache specialist.

-Cluster headaches are uncommon but very severe, and they occur five times more often in men than women.
+Cluster headaches are uncommon but very severe headaches, and they occur five times more often in men than women.
 Although anyone can get cluster headaches, the typical patient is a middle-aged man with a history of smoking.

 The problem gets its name because the headaches tend to come in clusters, with one to eight headaches a day during a one- to three-month period every year or two, often at the same time of year.
 The pain always strikes one side of the head and is very severe.
 The eye on the painful side is red and watery, the eyelid may droop, and the nose runs or is blocked.
 The attack starts abruptly and lasts for 30 to 60 minutes.
 Most sufferers become restless and agitated during the attack; unable to sit still, they pace, jog in place, or beat their head against a wall.
 Nausea and sensitivity to light and sound may accompany the pain.

-Inhaling pure oxygen can help the attack.
-Sumatriptan is often effective, particularly when given by injection.
+Inhaling high flow oxygen soon after the onset of the headache can often stop the attack.
+Sumatriptan is often effective for cluster headaches, particularly when given by injection.
 Other triptans may also help.
 Some patients favor lidocaine nose drops, dihydroergotamine injections, or other treatments.
-The most effective medication for preventing attacks is verapamil, a calcium-channel blocker.
+The most effective medication for preventing cluster headache attacks is verapamil, a calcium-channel blocker.
 Other drugs that may help include divalproex, topiramate, and lithium.

 Doctors have diagnosed hundreds of conditions associated with headaches.
 Here are just a few: